igrek8/yarn-changed-workspaces/README.md

 ## Limitation

-`git` is the core diffing tool. **This library will not work if you use a differnt distributed version-control system** for tracking changes in source code during software development
+`git` is the core diffing tool. **This library will not work if you use a different distributed version-control system** for tracking changes in source code during software development